-To illustrate the need for and reasonableness of such a restriction, during the one- hour period from midnight to 1:00 a.m. on the night of January 27, 2012, 24 air carrier jets, including an A-380, a 747-400, a 777-200 and a 767-200 as well as several smaller types, departed LAX during Over-Ocean Operations.
-Seventeen of those departed to the west over water, conforming to the voluntary procedure and avoiding overflights of Environmental Justice areas east of the Airport.
+To illustrate the need for and reasonableness of a restriction on non-conforming departures, during a recent one- hour period from midnight to 1:00 a.m. on the night of January 27, 2012, 24 air carrier jets, including an Airbus A-380, Boeing 747-400, 777-200 and 767-200 aircraft as well as several smaller types, departed LAX during Over-Ocean Operations.
+Seventeen of those departed to the west over water, conforming to LAWA's voluntary noise abatement procedure.
 Operators of the remaining seven aircraft, including two 747-400s, two 777-200s, two 777 freighters, and a 767-300, chose to depart to the east as non-conforming flights.
-The seven also elicited 35 noise complaints from residents well outside the 65 dB CNEL contour for LAX, some 8,627 of whom are estimated, according to accepted modeling techniques, to have been awakened by the overflights.
+These non-conforming operations elicited 35 noise complaints from residents during that one-hour period.